Timothy Garton Ash

-He has written about the former Communist regimes of that region, their experience with the secret police, the Revolutions of 1989 and the transformation of the former Eastern Bloc states into member states of the European Union.
+He has written about the former Communist regimes of that region, their experience with the secret police, the Revolutions of 1989, and the transformation of the former Eastern Bloc states into member states of the European Union.
 He has also examined the role of Europe in the world and the challenge of combining political freedom and diversity, especially in relation to free speech.

 Education

-Garton Ash was born to John Garton Ash (1919–2014) and Lorna Judith Freke.
-His father was educated at Trinity Hall, Cambridge and was involved in finance, as well as being a Royal Artillery officer in the British Army during the Second World War.
-Garton Ash was educated at St Edmund's School, Hindhead, Surrey, before going on to Sherborne School, a public school in Dorset in South West England, followed by Exeter College, Oxford, where he studied Modern History.
+Garton Ash was born to John and Lorna Garton Ash.
+His father was educated at Trinity Hall, Cambridge and was a decorated Royal Artillery officer in the British Army during the Second World War.

+Garton Ash was educated at St Edmund's School, Hindhead, Sherborne School, Dorset and Exeter College, Oxford, where he studied Modern History.

-For postgraduate study he went to St Antony's College, Oxford, and then, in the still divided Berlin, the Free University in West Berlin and the Humboldt University in East Berlin.
+For postgraduate study he went to St Antony's College, Oxford, and then, in the still divided Berlin, to the Free University in West Berlin on a German Academic Exchange Service scholarship in 1978 and to the Humboldt University in East Berlin in 1980 as the first GDR–UK exchange student.
+In West Berlin, he shared a flat with James Fenton.
+He abandoned his Oxford DPhil on Berlin during the Nazi rule to write about the German Democratic Republic.
 During his studies in East Berlin, he was under surveillance from the Stasi, which served as the basis for his 1997 book The File.
 Garton Ash cut a suspect figure to the Stasi, who regarded him as a "bourgeois-liberal" and potential British spy.

-Although he denies being or having been a British intelligence operative, Garton Ash described himself as a "soldier behind enemy lines" and described the German Democratic Republic as a "very nasty regime indeed."
+Although he denies being or having been a British intelligence operative, Garton Ash described himself as a "soldier behind enemy lines" and described the German Democratic Republic as a "very nasty regime indeed".